 - Required: This option lets you make this field optional or mandatory for your users to answer.
 You just need to tick Yes to make the field mandatory.
 Or check the option No to make it optional.

 - Map Settings: This option lets you set the appearance of the map to your specific requirements.
 You can set the zoom-level and also default coordinates.
 You can also include an address search box by checking the box Show address search box just at the bottom of the Map Settings area.

-- Dynamic Value Population: Field value or options can be populated dynamically through filter hook or query string.
+- Dynamic Value Population: Field values or options can be populated dynamically through a filter hook or query string.

 - Conditional Logic: This lets you decide what version of the form will be displayed to an individual.
 Conditional logic can be used to show or hide fields according to certain responses.

 After you are done, save the form and click on the Preview option at the top right corner of your screen.
 It will open a new window with your form’s preview.